Compressed Empirical Measures (in finite dimensions): Related approximation problems

 \subsubsection{Linearly dependent spaces}

-We are taking a digression and consider the problem of appoximating $\mathfrak{C}$ and $\mean$ simultaneously to highlight how linearly dependent spaces can be addressed.
-When the spaces over which we want to optimize are linearly dependent then the RKHS is not isometrically isomorphic to the direct product space.
+The setting above where we approximate $\mathfrak{C}_n$ and $\mean^\otimes_{y,n}$ simultaneously is easy to deal with because the corresponding RKHSs are linearly independent.
+On the other hand, when the spaces over which we want to optimize are linearly dependent then the RKHS is not isometrically isomorphic to the direct product space and the approach needs to be modified.
 This can happen, for example, when we try to approximate $\mathfrak{C}$ simultaneously to $\mean$.
 In this context the corresponding spaces $\cH \odot \cH$ and $\cH$ can overlap.
 For instance, when $k$ is a polynomial kernel of order two then $\cH$ and $\cH \odot \cH$ are not linearly independent.